 Market Report - Midday

-London stocks were off earlier lows but still in the red by midday on Wednesday, with miners pacing the decline amid fresh concerns about Sino-US trade relations.
+London stocks were off lows but still in the red by midday on Tuesday as investors shunned risky assets amid rising geopolitical tensions.

 London stocks were still just a touch higher by midday on Monday amid lingering tensions between the US and Iran, and as investors eyed this week's G20 meeting.

 London stocks were still a touch higher by midday on Friday, with gold producers and energy shares on the rise but investors cautious amid escalating tensions between the US and Iran.

 London stocks were still in the green by midday on Thursday after the Bank of England stood pat on interest rates as it highlighted the growing possibility of a no-deal Brexit and cut its forecast for second-quarter growth.